Private, In-Home Tutoring in Rotterdam, New York

-SchoolTutoring Academy’s tutoring programs for Rotterdam students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rotterdam, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The town of Rotterdam is part of the Mohonasen Central School District, which also includes parts of Colonie and Guilderland.
 The district serves 3,000 students and is made up of two elementary schools one middle school, one high school.
 Rotterdam’s schools offer English Language Arts and math classes that are based on internationally benchmarked standards.
 All other classes, including science, social studies, and the arts, are based on the New York State Learning Standards.
 State assessments call upon students to exhibit inferential reasoning in their reading abilities and assess students on their mathematical problem-solving skills.